 - Quality Control

-it is impossible to add a product to an operation line of Type: Input if it is not listed on an operation line of Type:Output in a previous operation.
+it is impossible to add a product to an operation line of Type: Input if it is not listed on an operation line of Type:Output in any previous operation.

 A product can be listed as both input and output of an operation (e.g. in a quality control operation).